apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 There is also Vancouver 1st, who according to the polls is in the race for last place, but which has garnered media attention for a promise to somehow bring back the Vancouver Grizzlies.

 We also have ProVancouver, featuring an eclectic mix of anti-development folks and odds and ends, including a [cromulent housing platform](https://www.provancouver.ca/homes_not_investments) that seems to position them as a somewhat more conservative and disorganized Green Party.
-Although ProVancouver's [polling numbers](https://researchco.ca/2018/09/11/vancouver-council/) put them far out of reach of the Mayoralty, you need to give them credit for being the only party with a candidate that has [warned everybody to be extremely wary of this misleading guide](https://twitter.com/rohanarezel/status/1049398506111168512).
+Although ProVancouver's [polling numbers](https://researchco.ca/2018/09/11/vancouver-council/) put them far out of reach of the Mayoralty, you need to give them credit for being the only party with a candidate that has [warned followers to be extremely wary of this misleading guide](https://twitter.com/rohanarezel/status/1049398506111168512).

 If you want to hate-read, or get a sense of why young people and renters need to actually vote, I’d say reading about Coalition would be your go-to.
 But before getting sucked too deeply into that vortex, make a specific plan for your own vote.